 Usually, the more serious the offense, the more likely that a first-time conviction may result in going to jail or prison.
 If the accused has a prior criminal record, the chances of receiving jail time as a penalty go up exponentially.

-Our Providence criminal lawyer provides elite criminal defense legal representation in any of these types of crimes (and more) regardless of whether the alleged acts are classified as:
+Our Providence criminal law attorney provides elite criminal defense legal representation in any of these types of crimes (and more) regardless of whether the alleged acts are classified as:

 - State crimes